Contraception can stop someone from getting pregnant and, in some cases, can protect you from STIs.

 • A hormonal version of the IUD, the IUS releases hormones into the body to prevent pregnancy

-• A Long Acting Reversible Contraceptive (LARC) – can last for 5-7 years, but can be removed at any time if you wish to become pregnant
+• A Long Acting Reversible Contraceptive (LARC) – can last for up to 8 years, but can be removed at any time if you wish to become pregnant

 • Does not protect against STIs